broadinstitute/wfl/docs/md/modules-sg.md

 In addition to these standard workload request inputs:

 - `executor` : URL of the Cromwell service
-- `output`   : GCS URL prefix for output files
+- `output`   : URL prefix for output files in Google Cloud Storage
 - `pipeline` : literally `"GDCWholeGenomeSomaticSingleSample"`
 - `project`  : some tracking label you can choose